tweag/nickel/rfcs/007-bytecode-interpreter.md

 architecture where pointers are at least 2-bytes aligned (every architecture that matters for Nickel in practice) to inline `null` and booleans.

+There is plenty of space remaining for non-pointers (`wordsize-1` bits, precisely).
+We can thus inline more things in the future, such as empty records and arrays to avoid heap allocation and other such special cases, inline small strings, sealing key as well (we don't expect them to take up more than one byte), maybe small integers, and so on.

 In practice, the pointer is a reference-counted pointer (`Rc<_>` in Rust) that goes to a block of memory of variable size, with a 1-word header holding the discriminant (and possibly more information if needed), followed by the span and